Math Calculators

 a≠0

-To use the quadratic formula calculator, enter the values of A, B, and C into the corresponding fields and press "Calculate."
-The value of A cannot equal zero, while zero is an acceptable input for B and C. For real and complex roots, the calculator will utilize the quadratic formula to determine all solutions to a given equation.
-After using the quadratic formula, the calculator will also simplify the resulting radical to find the solutions in their simplest form.
+To use this step-by-step quadratic equation solver, simply input the coefficients A, B, and C into their respective fields and click "Calculate."
+Please note that A cannot equal zero, whereas zero is an entirely acceptable input for B and C. Whether your equation has real or complex roots, the calculator applies the quadratic formula to find all possible solutions.
+Furthermore, it automatically simplifies the resulting radicals, delivering the final answers in their most reduced and accurate form.

 $$x=\frac{-b±\sqrt{b²-4ac}}{2a}$$

-• If the discriminant is positive, b²-4ac>0, the equation will have two real roots.
+• If the discriminant is positive, b²-4ac>0, the equation will yield two distinct real roots.

-• If the discriminant is negative, b²-4ac<0, the equation will have two complex roots since the square root of a negative number is a complex number.
+• If the discriminant is negative, b²-4ac<0, the equation will produce two complex roots, since taking the square root of a negative number results in an imaginary number.

-• If the discriminant equals zero, b²-4ac=0, the equation will have only one root.
+• If the discriminant equals zero, b²-4ac=0, the equation will have exactly one real root (a repeated root).

-The quadratic equation calculator will display the solutions of the entered equations and the workflow of finding these solutions.
-The calculator will also calculate the discriminant and demonstrate whether it is positive, negative, or equal to zero.
+Our quadratic calculator doesn't just display the final answers; it provides the complete, step-by-step workflow for finding these solutions.
+It also computes the discriminant to clearly demonstrate whether it is positive, negative, or equal to zero.

 Example 1 (with real roots)